Noah-Huppert/linux-install/INSTRUCTIONS.md

 a Void Linux live USB for installation.
 We will overwrite this installation almost immediately.

+1. (Optional) Setup a partition for a temporary Void Linux install
-1. Create a copy of this repository that will be accessible from the live USB.
+2. Create a copy of this repository that will be accessible from the live USB.
    You will use scripts in this repository later.

    A recommended location is your boot directory.
 You will delete this copy later.

-2. Create a rudimentary bootable USB with Void Linux:
+3. Create a rudimentary bootable USB with Void Linux:

    ```
    ./scripts/mk-temp-iso.sh EXTERNAL_DEVICE
    ```
    Where `EXTERNAL_DEVICE` is the device file of your USB device (ex: `/dev/sdb`).
-3. Boot from this external device
+4. Boot from this external device
-4. Run `void-installer` with default options.
+5. Run `void-installer` with default options.
 Install on any partition you choose

 ## Create Live USB For Installation